End of Life Washington Staff

 Krista Basis

-Krista attended the University of Massachusetts and School for International Management.
+Krista Basis (she/her) attended the University of Massachusetts and School for International Management.
 She was a Peace Corps volunteer in St. Vincent and later worked as a recruiter and recruitment coordinator for the organization.
 She’s worked in the non-profit sector as a volunteer coordinator for the Avon Walk for Breast Cancer and director of communications and special events for the Webb-Waring Institute.
 As a transplant in Oregon for over 10 years, Krista has worked in development and fundraising with March of Dimes, With Love, Juliette’s House and End of Life Choices Oregon.